Updated January 1, 1 . AmFam Team

 DreamSecure Term Life.
 Available in 10, 15, 20 and 30 year intervals, the premiums and benefit amount stay the same for entire the term you choose.
 It’s a great, customizable policy that can be crafted to fit the needs of your family and your career lifestyle.

 DreamSecure Simplified Term Life.
 Just like it sounds, this policy is more straightforward.
-Simply answer a few medical questions to help determine your eligibility, and affordable coverage for freelancers can be that easy.
+Simply answer a few medical questions to help determine your eligibility, and coverage for freelancers can be that easy.

 Here’s what you need to know about permanent, whole life policies: